-8.3 Work with scripts
+7.3 Work with scripts

-You can use scripts to customize your debugging workflows and automate tasks.
+Use scripts to customize your debugging workflows and automate tasks.

 The Arm Debugger extension supports scripting using languages such as standard Python (CPython) and Jython.
 Jython is a Java implementation of Python and is an ideal choice for larger or more complex scripts.